MuteBard/Chat/ReadMe.md

 ### ENV Management

-Code is dependant on either dev.env and prod.env
+Code is dependant on either dev.env

 examples envs are:
 example-dev.env
-example-prod.env

-DEV_OPEN_AI_TOKEN / PROD_OPEN_AI_TOKEN
-Need to have an account and create and use a token from https://platform.openai.com/account/api-keys

-OPEN_AI_ORG
-OpenAI-Organization can be found here https://platform.openai.com/docs/api-reference/authentication?lang=node.js

 MODEL_TYPE
 Select model type, look in setting.js to see available models